Mannix1994/SfSNet-Python/build-caffe-matlab.md

 /usr/local/MATLAB/R2018a/bin/glnxa64/libtiff.so.5
 /usr/local/MATLAB/R2018a/bin/glnxa64/libtiff.so.5.0.5
 ```
-We should choose the system lidtiff
+We should choose the system libtiff
 `/usr/lib/x86_64-linux-gnu/libtiff.so.5`not the one
 in `snap/`  or the one in `/usr/local/MATLAB/`.
 Open terminal and run: